Accessibility statement for Bassetlaw District Council website

 - some live video streams do not have captions

-- some forms for licensing are still in pdf format until we new online system is up and running
+- some forms for licensing are still in PDF format until our new online system is up and running

 - our online forms are not currently easy for screen readers to navigate

 - we might link to websites and software we do not own or manage and cannot guarantee their accessibility

 Feedback and contact information

 If you need information on this website in a different format, like accessible PDF, large print, easy read, audio recording or braille:

 - email firstname.lastname@example.org